Skip to content

 Advocacy and Success

-If you or someone you are supporting is in immediate danger, feels unsafe, or threatening harm to self, others, or property, call 911 or the Clemson University Police Department at 864-656-2222.
+If you or someone you are supporting is in immediate danger, feels unsafe, or threatening harm to self, others, or property, call 911 or the Clemson University Public Safety Communications Center at 864-656-2222 for police, fire, and emergency medical services.

 Crisis Resources